Pablo-Arevalo-Escobar/Unreal-Unity/README.md

 ![](Flappy-Bird/FlappyBirdTheme.png)

-A flappy bird clone made over a weekend using Unity and Photoshop
+A flappy bird clone made over a weekend using Unity and Photoshop.
+The purpose of this project was to learn the basic functionality of Unity